adriaxy/Tip-calculator-Frontend-Mentor-/README.md

 ## 🌙 Dark Mode

 Click the theme toggle button in the header to switch between light and dark mode.
-Your preference is saved in `localStorage`.

 ## 🛠️ Built With